POSOCO/power_tracer/README.md

 2. Show line list table and sort them by the flow value dynamically and implement this by AngularJs

+3. Do the table [pagination](http://code.ciphertrick.com/2015/06/01/search-sort-and-pagination-ngrepeat-angularjs/) with each page having 100 rows

 ***
 Watch the demo of this project [here](https://posoco.github.io/power_tracer/apps/singletest)